 Ellen van Dijk (NL), Rider Representative

-“a lot is happening in women’s cycling.
+“A lot is happening in women’s cycling.
 It's important that we, as the peloton, have a voice in the changes.”

 Ally Wollaston (NZ)